Autinfit/StacksAndHeaps/README.md

 ## Other differences associated with Stack and Heap

+They are different data structures but, sometimes, it can be difficult to identify their differences, especially when you are just learning programming.
+In this post I will briefly explain the differences between both data structures.

 **_Traducido del español:_**

 ## Diferencia clave entre la memoria de pila y de montón